azmr/tarmak-cli/README.md

  - that you have root access to

 ## Quick Start
-Download the files with **`$ git clone https://github.com/azmr/tarmak.git`** or make a new file using the script at https://github.com/azmr/tarmak/blob/master/tmk.sh
+Download the files with **`$ git clone https://github.com/azmr/tarmak.git`**, or as a .zip file from the side of the GitHub page.
+Alternatively, make a new file using the script at https://github.com/azmr/tarmak/blob/master/tmk.sh.

 Run the script using **`$ sudo bash tmk.sh`** and follow the prompts.
 The defaults worked out from your system should be appropriate, but if they aren't, you can enter your preferred map file and destination.